What is penetration testing? | Process and methods

 Types of penetration testing

-Different types of pen testing will focus on various aspects of your organisation’s logical perimeter.
-This boundary separates your network from the Internet.
+The different types of penetration testing each focus on a different aspect of your organisation’s logical perimeter – the boundary that separates your network from the Internet.

 - Testing user authentication to verify that accounts cannot compromise data;